Frequently Asked Questions

 Is the program for full-time or part-time students?

 The PhD program is a full-time commitment.
-Ph.D. students have full-time status.
-Nonetheless, the course work is structured such that students can complete their classroom requirements during the May-June time frame, with final assignments being due in the fall.
+PhD students have full-time status.
+However, the course work is structured such that students can complete their classroom requirements during the May-June time frame, with final assignments being due in the fall.
 Directed studies that can be taken either on campus or at a distance during the fall and winter periods.
-(See the sample course timetables for year 1 and year 2)

 How competitive is the selection process?

-The selection process is very competitive, and getting more so as the program becomes known.
+The selection process is very competitive.
 Typically, only five students are admitted each year.

 How do I identify potential supervisors?